istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 You will see the first request go through but after that every other request in a minute gets a 429 response.

 ### Verify Local Rate Limit
-At ingressgateway we have applied 1 req/min limit to productpage but productpage instances can handle in mesh traffic of 10 req/min based on local rate limiting.
+At ingress gateway we have applied 1 req/min limit to `productpage` but `productpage` instances can handle in mesh traffic of 10 req/min based on local rate limiting.
 To confirm that send a request to it by a `curl` command from some pod, for example from `ratings`: